Old Prussians: Organisation

 A fragment of the Pomesanian statute book of 1340.
 The earliest attested document of the customary law of the Balts.

-The original Old Prussian settlement area in the western Baltics, as well as that of the eastern Balts, was much larger than in historical times.
-The archaeological documentation and associated finds confirm uninterrupted presence from the Iron Age (fifth century BC) to the successive conquest by Slavic tribes, beginning in the Migration Period.
+The original Old Prussian settlement area in the western Baltic, as well as that of the eastern Balts, was much larger than in historical times.
+The archaeological documentation and associated finds confirm uninterrupted presence from the Iron Age (fifth century BCE) to the successive conquest by Slavic tribes, beginning in the Migration Period.

-Permanent recorded Baltic history begins in the 10th century with the failed Christianisation by Adalbert of Prague (997 AD), the first conquest attempts at the expense of the Old Prussians by the duchy of the Polans under Mieszko I and the Duchy of Greater Poland under his son Bolesław, as a number of border areas were eventually lost.
+Permanent recorded Baltic history begins in the 10th century with the failed Christianisation by Adalbert of Prague (997 CE), the first conquest attempts at the expense of the Old Prussians by the duchy of the Polans under Mieszko I and the Duchy of Greater Poland under his son Bolesław, as a number of border areas were eventually lost.

-Around the year 1000 AD, the Kashubians and Pomeranians lived to the west of the Old Prussians, the Poles to the south, the Sudovians (sometimes considered a separate people, other times regarded as a Prussian tribe) to the east and south-east, the Skalvians to the north, and the Lithuanians to the northeast.
+Around the year 1000 CE, the Kashubians and Pomeranians lived to the west of the Old Prussians, the Poles to the south, the Sudovians (sometimes considered a separate people, other times regarded as a Prussian tribe) to the east and south-east, the Skalvians to the north, and the Lithuanians to the northeast.

-The smallest social unit in Baltic lands was the laūks, a word attested in Old Prussian as "field", which were small family oriented settlements, households and the surrounding fields, only separated from one another by uninhabited areas of forest, swamp and marsh.
+The smallest social unit in the Baltic lands was the laūks, a word attested in Old Prussian as "field", which were small family oriented settlements, households and the surrounding fields, only separated from one another by uninhabited areas of forest, swamp and marsh.
 The word appears as a segment in Baltic settlement names, especially in Curonian, (Note: It varies in spellings, including -laukas, -laukis, and lauks.) and is found in Old Prussian placenames such as in Stablack, from stabs (stone) + laūks (field, thus stone field).
 The plural is not attested in Old Prussian, but the Lithuanian plural of laukas ("field") is laukai.